 You know, Amazon, I wouldn’t actually be crowing about the fact that you’re shipping something “sooner than originally expected” when the new delivery estimate was 420 days after the original estimate—so much longer that you had to send yet another e-mail telling me to enter new credit card information because the old one had expired in the interim.
 I especially disliked the way that you dribbled out little notices over the last fourteen months telling me to wait just a little bit longer and giving a new completely made up delivery date.
 (The aforementioned credit card e-mail is the only reason I have any confidence that you might actually have something to ship this time.
 Of course, I could have canceled, but that’s really not the point here.)

 Don’t get me wrong; I still like you, Amazon, but you’re no longer seem as awesome as you were a couple years ago.
-For the first I’m starting to wonder about your supply chain and ability to fulfill orders.
+For the first I’m starting to wonder about your supply chain and ability to fulfill orders; that if the Customs Brokerage Services you’ve acquired are performing as efficaciously as they did earlier.
 The main reason I keep coming back to you is price, but a large part is also trust.
 When you say something is in stock and available, I believe it will ship and arrive on the dates you listed.
 Normally you’re pretty good, but this isn’t the first time this has happened.
 (Usually, it’s for limited run art books like this one.)
 If more of this happens, I might have to reassess my position.

 Now, I just wonder how long I’ll have to wait for my PhotoQuai 2011 book to arrive. . . .